bekk/funksjonell-frontend/day1/README.md

 Functions that do not change anything outside of the function itself.
 They have no side-effects.
 Given the same arguments, they always return the same thing.
 A function that stores a record in the database is not pure.
 A function that accepts an array and returns the sum of all the elements is pure.
 These are the best functions.

 ### Filter
 Filter is a higher-order function that takes an array and a predicate function, and returns a new array with the values that the predicate function returns true for.
 An example is to remove all objects in an array with odd index.
-This could be done using a traditional for-loop, or by using the javascript built-in Array.filter function.
+This could be done using a traditional for-loop.

 #### How it looks with a traditional for-loop